 Master Plan - The 2022 Approved Bowie-Mitchellville and Vicinity Master Plan (master plan) recommends residential low and neighborhood mixed-use land uses on the subject property.
 The R-L portion of the subject property is designated as residential low.
 Residential low land uses are defined as residential areas between 0.5 and 3.5 dwelling units per acre, with primarily single-family detached dwellings.
-The L-A-C portion of the subject property is designated as readily areas that are transitioning to a mix of residential, shopping, eating, and drinking, and other neighborhood-serving amenities, with a residential density up to or equal to 48 dwelling units per acre.
+The L-A-C portion of the subject property is designated as neighborhood mixed-use.
+Neighborhood mixed-use is defined as traditional retail/shopping areas that are transitioning to a mix of residential, shopping, eating and drinking, and other neighborhood-serving amenities, with a residential density up to or equal to 48 dwelling units per acre.

-6. Development Proposal Analysis: The applicant has filed these basic plan amendments and included a statement of justification (SOJ) dated August 2, 2024 (Hatcher to Mitchum), which sets forth the amendment sought by this application.
+6. Development Proposal Analysis: The applicant has filed these basic plan amendments and included a statement of justification (SOJ) dated August 2, 2024 (Hatcher to Mitchum), which sets forth the amendmentsought by this application.
 The following provides further detail and analysis of the applicant's requested amendment.

-The application requests an increase the permitted residential density cap in the R-L and L-A-C Zones, to allow for the development of a maximum of 1,108 dwelling units in the R-L Zone, and a maximum of 76 dwelling units in the L-A-C Zone.
-The following table represents the prior approved dwelling unit types and development maximums for the L-A-C Zone, and the amendments requested with this application:
+The applicant proposes to increase the permitted residential density cap in the R-L and L-A-C Zones, to allow for the development of a maximum of 1,108 dwelling units in the R-L Zone, and a maximum of 76 dwelling units in the L-A-C Zone.
+The following table represents the prior approved dwelling unit types and development maximums for the L-A-C Zone, and the amendments proposed by the applicant: